-However, if you are unable to achieve your target score at the first attempt, don’t get discouraged and keep practicing until you can get your scores up.
-For test dates, fees, and other details regarding IELTS, please contact your local center directly.
+However, if you are unable to achieve your target score on the first attempt, don’t get discouraged and keep practising until you can get your scores up.
+For test dates, fees, and other details regarding IELTS, please contact your local centre directly.

 We’ve found a course that helps:

 - Learn about the IELTS test procedure and format